 "From closer."
 He ran to the VW.
-I hadn't seen the law student this excited since I had been arrested for an anti-war protest at our college, when he talked the cops out of putting me into the paddy-wagon.
+I hadn't seen the law student this excited since he talked the cops out of arresting me at a college anti-war protest.

 "Chelsea."
 He turned to Cindy.
 "I'll drop you off first."

 "No, you won't."
-The willowy brunette was studying ancient history.
+The willowy brunette studied ancient history at Harvard.
 "It isn't every day that you get to see a city burn like Rome.

 Frunk turned on the radio.

 The WBZ announcer said that the wind-blown fire was out of control.
 The city's hydrants couldn't provide enough water for the hoses.
 Fire companies from all over the Bay State were descending on the burning city.
 The National Guard was stationed on Everett Avenue.

 "You know anyone in Chelsea?" asked Cindy, as we sped on the inbound Route 3.

 "Then let's make up a name, so that if the police asks us about why we're there, then we can say we're the_____what?"